grafana/grafana/docs/sources/alerting/monitor/meta-monitoring/_index.md

 Use the data source and Metrics browser in Grafana Cloud called `grafanacloud-usage` that is provisioned for all Grafana Cloud customers to view all available meta monitoring and usage metrics that are available in Grafana Cloud.
 {{% /admonition %}}

-To meta monitor in Alertmanager, you need a Prometheus/Mimir server, or another metrics database to collect and store metrics exported by Alertmanager.
+To meta monitor the Alertmanager, you need a Prometheus/Mimir server, or another metrics database to collect and store metrics exported by Alertmanager.

 For example, if you are using Prometheus you should add a `scrape_config` to Prometheus to scrape metrics from your Alertmanager.